SearchSG/dev-portal-admin-portal-docs/index-publicweb.md

 ![API data sources](images/index/public_web/create_api_data_source.png)
 - Once configured, Data health check on your api will be performed.
 ![API data sources](images/index/public_web/api_data_source_health_check.png)
-    - If all required data are presented, click on "Add data source"
+    - If all required data are present, click on "Add data source"
     - If there are missing required data, you can choose to "Fix issues" or "Continue with warnings"
     ![API data sources](images/index/public_web/api_data_source_required_info_missing.png)